EU member state business advisories on Israeli settlements

 Settlements

 There are therefore considerable risks with regard to economic and financial activities in and for settlements.
 Financial transactions, investment, purchasing and procurement, as well as other economic activities (including tourism and other sectors of the service sector) in or for the benefit of Israeli settlements result in legal and economic risks resulting from the establishment of Israeli settlements.
-From the perspective of international law these are not recognized as a legitimate part of the Israeli territory.
+From the perspective of international law, these are not recognised as a legitimate part of the Israeli territory.
 German companies and private individuals should also be aware of the possible reputational risks associated with economic and financial activities in and for settlements.
-The Federal Government also points to the possibility of violations of international humanitarian law and of human rights conventions related to settlements in the occupied territories.
+The federal government also points to the possibility of violations of international humanitarian law, and of human rights conventions related to settlements in the occupied territories.

-For reasons of consumer protection, products manufactured in settlements in the European Union may not be labelled “Israel”.
+For reasons of consumer protection, products manufactured in settlements in the EU may not be labelled “Israel”.
 (Interpretative notice from the European Commission

 Customs preference treatment

-Press release of the ECJ on the Brita judgment
+Press release of the CJEU on the Brita judgment

-The Federal Government promotes projects and project partners in publicly funded programs only if they are within the territory which was already under Israeli jurisdiction before 5 June 1967.
-This practice is in line with EU funding guidelines for cooperation with Israel.
+The federal government promotes projects and project partners in publicly funded programmes, only if they are within the territory which was already under Israeli jurisdiction before 5 June 1967.
+This practice is in line with EU funding guidelines for cooperation with Israel.”

 Ireland